 Mountain West

-: The reason why Troy Calhoun stayed in Colorado Springs?
+Air Force: The reason why Troy Calhoun stayed in Colorado Springs?
 He's got a quality running back stable.
 For somebody who runs out of the flexbone?
 You've got a lot of talent.
 Asher Clark and Jared Tew are both quality runners.
 Tew is the thumper.
 Clark is the converted ex-quarterback.
 Tew is by the book.
 Clark is the loose cannon who plays by his own rules.
 As much as the service academy would allow.

 BYU: Like so many second banana's, it takes adversity for their opportunity to shine.
 After Harvey Unga left school, there's an opportunity for carries.
 The best choice?
 JJ De Luigi.
 And if you need me to explain why he is the perfect second banana running back name, I will tell you to kindly go fuck yourself.
 Kindly.